DedalusProject/eigentools/JOSS-paper/paper.md

 L x = \lambda M x
 \end{equation}
 using the recent algorithm given by @doi:10.1137/15M1055012.
-To our knowledge, this is the first open-source system for computing $\epsilon-$pseudospectra for arbitrary generalized EVPs, including those with singular $M$ matrices.
+To our knowledge, this is the first open-source system for computing $\varepsilon-$pseudospectra for arbitrary generalized EVPs, including those with singular $M$ matrices.
 Such $M$ arise quite commonly in the solution of differential-algebraic equations, which occur any time there is a time-invariant equation in the system ($\nabla \cdot \mathbf{u} = 0$, for example).
 The pseudospectrum shows the sensitivity of the eigenvalue $\lambda$ to a parameter $\varepsilon$ for bounded perturbations in the underlying operators
 \begin{equation}